Arjit12/myproject1/README.md

 # myproject1
-this is my first project based on hotel booking
+this is my first project based on machine learning